mattdesl/mixes/README.md

 Other types (numbers, strings, etc) are ignored.

 #### `mixes.mix(obj, entries)`

-The same as above, but operates on any object as opposed to an object's prototype.
+The same as above, but operates on any object as opposed to an object's `prototype`.

 ## License